-Warren responded with monotone:
+Warren responded, almost monotone:

 We’re having an orgy, what does it look like we’re doing.

 Sechson nearly spat out his cake.

 Wait.
-Warren set down his book,
+Warren set down their book,

 What?
 What’s wrong with Kenji?

 You didn’t know??
 He’s been in the hospital all day!!